 Self-sabotage refers to beliefs and behaviors that prevent us from achieving our goals, hopes, and dreams.
-It is a very normal part of the human experience, something we all do from time to time—often without fully realizing we’re doing it.
+Self-sabotage is a normal part of the human experience and something we all do—often without fully realizing it.
 Fortunately, knowing the types of self-sabotage, where it comes from, and some helpful tips to neutralize it can help you overcome a fierce inner critic.

 What Is Self-Sabotage?

-At its core, self-sabotage involves any attitude or behavior that doesn’t match up your values and interferes with your ability to achieve your life goals.1,2,3 We all do things from time to time that get in the way of our progress, but self-sabotage is a pattern of thoughts and actions that creates ongoing problems, preventing you from moving forward and facing change successfully.4
+At its core, self-sabotage involves any attitude or behavior that doesn’t match your values and interferes with the ability to achieve life goals.1,2,3 We all do things that get in the way of our progress.
+However, self-sabotage is a pattern that creates ongoing problems, preventing you from moving forward and facing change successfully.4

-When people self-sabotage, they regularly engage in self-defeating behaviors like procrastination, perfectionism, negative self-talk, avoidance, or conflict.
+When people self-sabotage, they regularly engage in self-defeating behaviors like negative self-talk, avoidance, conflict, perfectionism, and procrastination.
 Often driven by anxiety, fear, and self-doubt, they undermine their efforts to build the life they want.
-Self-sabotage becomes especially problematic when the behavior becomes a habit, done so automatically that you don’t even fully realize you’re doing it or that it is leading directly to negative consequences.5
+Self-sabotage becomes especially problematic when the behavior becomes an automatic habit, leading directly to negative consequences.5

-People often don’t even realize that they are self-sabotaging, but upon closer inspection, it can look like avoidance, conflict creation, and controlling behavior.
-Once you recognize all the signs of self-sabotage, you can begin to change them.
+People often don’t even realize they are self-sabotaging.
+On closer inspection, self-sabotage can look like avoidance, conflict creation, and controlling behavior.
+You can change self-sabotaging behavior once you recognize the signs.

 - Avoiding people and situations that make you uncomfortable